 mountain streams that border the Altiplano, the lake is drained only by the

 Desaguadero River, which flows south into Lake Poopó (not visible in the

 photograph).
-Water levels can vary as much as 16 feet (5 meters) from season to
+Water levels can vary as much as 5 meters from season to

 season and year to year.
 Much of the lake water is lost through evaporation

 caused by intense sunshine and strong winds.
 Since the late 1980s, drought has

 plagued this region of the Altiplano, causing water levels in the lake to drop

 below normal.
 The whitish areas scattered around the lakeshore are newly exposed

 lake bottom areas.
 A small tail-like portion at the northern end of the lake